WuBingzheng/decimax/README.md

 ![Benchmark result](https://raw.githubusercontent.com/WuBingzheng/lean-decimal/refs/tags/v0.1.0/benches/charts/mul-amd.svg)

-- More significant digits and scale.
-The 128-bit decimal type in this crate has 121 bits for mantissa (about 36 decimal digits in base-10), while `rust_decimal` has only 96 bits (about 28 decimal digits).
-Accordingly, our scale range is [0, 36], compared to their [0, 28].
+- More significant digits and fraction digits.
+All bits of the underlying integer are used.
+No waste.
+For example the 128-bit signed decimal type [`Dec128`] has 122 bits for mantissa (about 36 decimal significant digits), 5 bits for scale (at most 31 fraction digits), and 1 bit for sign.
+While `rust_decimal` has 96 bits for mantissa (about 28 digits) and at most 28 fraction digits.

 - More types.
-This crate provides 3 types: 128-bit, 64-bit, and 32-bit.
-The
+[6 types](#types) by now.
+Long and short (128/64/32-bit),
-last two are in process, and will be available in next version.
+signed and unsigned.

 # How is it made faster?